 - the opportunities for sustainable transport modes have been taken up depending on the nature and location of the site, to reduce the need for major transport infrastructure; - safe and suitable access to the site can be achieved for all people; and - improvements can be undertaken within the transport network that cost effectively limit the significant impacts of the development.
-Development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe. - 10.45 The application has been accompanied by a Transport Assessment carried out by Via Solution and has been reviewed by Highways DM.
-This includes an assessment of the impact on New Mill junction and the surrounding highway network. - 10.46 The applicant has considered the proposed development in terms of its impacts compared to the existing uses on the site.
-In terms of current employment generation, the existing site operations include approximately 25 staff vehicles on the whole site.
-There are also uses on the site which attract customers from offsite during the middle of the day and weekends, these can amount to 70 to 80 vehicles but at weekday network peak times this reduces to about 5 vehicles.
-Thus, the potential trips from the site at network peak times can amount to around 30 vehicles per hour.
+Development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe. - 10.44 The application has been accompanied by a Transport Assessment carried out by Via Solution and has been reviewed by Highways DM.
+This includes an assessment of the impact on New Mill junction and the surrounding highway network.
+An additional addendum has been provided in order to take into account the amended plans and additional employment units.